+Selecting Settings will display the screen shown in Figure 97.
 The settings screen allows for the adjustment of the working hours and sensor probe values.
 The value of the process temperature or pressure transducer and ambient temperatures sensors may be adjusted with a linear offset.
-The working hours can be adjusted or set to zero to reset the value possibly after maintenance/inspection or replacement has been performed.
+The working hours to be adjusted or set to zero as a reset.
+This could be used to reset an hour counter after maintenance or inspection has been performed.
 The system measurement parameters will allow the units of measurement to be switched between SI and IP.
 Note, transitioning between the different units of measurement will not automatically convert temperature and pressure parameters in the other menus.

-Set tings

-Analog Input O ffset Adjustment System Measurement
+Adjustment System Me easurement

-Outlet Temperature 0.0 °C Temperature: Fahrenheit
+Outlet Temperature: 0.0 °C Temperature: Fahrenheit

-Ambient Temperate ure: 0.0 °C Pressure: Barg
+Ambient Temperatur e: 0.0 °C Pressure: Psig

-Remote Fan Speed 0.0 %

-Calibrate

-Work H lours Set Password Management
+Work Ho urs Set

-Fan: 4 hr.
-Change Password
+Fan: 9 hr.

-Valve #1: 1 hr.
+Valve #1: 5 hr.

-Valve #2: 1 hr.
+Valve #2: 5 hr.

-Valve #3: Ø hr.

-Valve #4: ø hr.
-Back

-Figure 39 - Settings Screen
+The Settings Screen